CyresCooper/CyresCooper/README.md

 - 👋 Hi, I’m @CyresCooper
 - 👀 I’m interested in Web Devolpement, Data Anlytics, Statistics
 - 🌱 I’m currently learning Full Stack Programming
-- 💞️ I’m looking to collaborate on running a bot made from python to help predict outcomes of games
 - 📫 How to reach me CyresCooper@gmail.com

 <!---